 The OGS: Your Resource for SEVIS Advice and Assistance

-The OGS advises students on the complexities of immigration compliance and interfaces with various U.S. government agencies.
+The OGS advises F-1 and J-1 students on the complexities of immigration compliance and interfaces with various U.S. government agencies.
 The OGS maintains and updates the SEVIS system and advises students on relevant issues related to nonimmigrant student status by individual appointments or through workshops and information sessions.
 Consult the OGS whenever you have a question relating to your nonimmigrant student status or any aspect of SEVIS compliance.

 Global Student Success